cdisselkoen/Kaleidoscope-Hardware-Virtual/README.md

 ln -s /path/to/sketchbook/hardware/keyboardio/avr/libraries support/x86/libraries
 ```

-Currently, this plugin also depends on my personal forks of:
+Currently, this plugin also depends on my personal fork of [Kaleidoscope-Focus][myFocus],
-* [Kaleidoscope][myKaleidoscope], found in `cdisselkoen/Kaleidoscope` (branch `virtual-hardware`)
-* [Kaleidoscope-Focus][myFocus], found in `cdisselkoen/Kaleidoscope-Focus` (branch `virtual-hardware`)
+ found in `cdisselkoen/Kaleidoscope-Focus` (branch `virtual-hardware`).
+To (temporarily)

-To (temporarily) switch to these forks, do:
+ switch to this fork, do:
 ```
-cd /path/to/Kaleidoscope
+cd /path/to/Kaleidoscope-Focus
-git remote add cdisselkoen https://github.com/cdisselkoen/Kaleidoscope git fetch cdisselkoen git checkout cdisselkoen/virtual-hardware
+git remote add cdisselkoen https://github.com/cdisselkoen/Kaleidoscope-Focus git fetch cdisselkoen git checkout cdisselkoen/virtual-hardware
 ```
-and repeat for Kaleidoscope-Focus.
 To change back, just `git checkout master` or whatever branch you were previously on.

-Pull requests to upstream all of the required changes into the keyboardio repos are pending.
+`keyboardio/Kalediscope-Focus` PR #6 ([link][FocusPR]) is pending, and once accepted
+will eliminate the need to use my personal fork.

 ## Usage